 OKE-ILISA: Itun-Iraye, Itun-Maro, Itun-Lisa, Itun-Idomogun, Itun-Aledo.

-Each compound has a head called “Baale” with other officers to assist him in the administration of the compound.
-The officers held regular meetings at Baale’s house to discuss matters affecting their people, settle minor civil matters and burial arrangement of the head et. c.
+Each compound has a head called “Baale” with other officers to assist him in administrating the compound.
+The officers held regular meetings at Baale’s house to discuss matters affecting their people, settle minor civil matters and burial arrangements of the head, etc.

-In addition to the above division, there have been modern divisions such include Araromi, Ayegbami, Ayetoro, Ajegunle, Mosimi, Wasimi, Lowa etc.
+In addition to the above divisions, modern divisions include Araromi, Ayegbami, Ayetoro, Ajegunle, Mosimi, Wasimi, Lowa, etc.

-Thus, Oba Ologere was seen as a democratic head that carried his people along with him in his decisions.
+Thus, Oba Ologere was seen as a democratic head who carried his people along with him in his decisions.

 This shows that the Ogere people have always been an organised society.
-They have never lacked ideas on the development of their community.
-The Obas have always been at the helm of affairs at the township level where they shoulder big problems of administration.
-The advent of the Europeans towards the end of the nineteenth century did not change the concept but rather it tried to strengthen democracy by superimposing the Western System of Administration on the already existing system.
+They have never lacked ideas for the development of their community.
+The Obas have always been at the helm of affairs at the township level, where they shoulder big administrative problems.
+The advent of the Europeans towards the end of the nineteenth century did not change the concept.
+Still, it tried to strengthen democracy by superimposing the Western System of Administration on the already existing system.

-We have had Residents, District Officers, Native Courts, Customary Courts et. c.
-With the introduction of party politics, and independence in 1960, the Oba (Ologere) has been working under a difficult, modern and dynamic situation.
+We have had Residents, District Officers, Native Courts, Customary Courts, etc. With the introduction of party politics and independence in 1960, the Oba (Ologere) has been working under a complex, modern and dynamic situation.
 Despite this, the big responsibilities of the Oba towards his community as the leader have not waned.
-The different political societies continued to function effectively helping the Ologere to maintain law and order in the town.
+The different political societies continued to function effectively, helping the Ologere maintain law and order in the town.

-The Ogere Community Development Council (OCDC) also helped the Oba in carrying out some developments in the town.
-Since the miraculous disappearance of Olipakala, Ogere has been a well-organised community with a very high sense of political and social integration and stability.
+The Ogere Community Development Council (OCDC) also helped the Oba implement some town developments.
+Since the miraculous disappearance of Olipakala, Ogere has been a well-organised community with a high sense of political and social integration and stability.
+In 2023, OCDC’s name was changed to Ogere Community Development Association (OCDA).

 OGERE ANTHEM